F3DEX3

 is high), use the NOC version, and otherwise use the base version.

-As mentioned above, F3DEX3 includes many performance counters.
+F3DEX3 includes many performance counters.
 There are far too many counters for a single microcode to maintain, so multiple configurations of the microcode can be built, each containing a different set of performance counters.
 These can be swapped while the game is running so the full set of counters can be effectively accessed over multiple frames.

 There are a total of 21 performance counters, including: